A New Imperial Era in Japan Adds to the Positive OutlookJuly 1, 2019

-- The new Reiwa imperial era in Japan has been warmly welcomed, representing a symbolic reset for the country following the beleaguered 30‑year Heisei era.
+- The new Reiwa imperial era in Japan has been warmly welcomed, representing a symbolic clean slate following the beleaguered 30-year Heisei era.

 On May 1, 2019, the new Reiwa imperial era commenced in Japan, as emperor Naruhito officially acceded to the throne.
 While the direct impact of this on the economy, markets, or politics will be minimal, the psychological significance—Reiwa translates to “beautiful harmony”—is important.
 It represents a symbolic clean slate for Japan, drawing a line under the beleaguered 30‑year Heisei era.
 Given the positive economic and market changes already underway, Japan now has the potential to redefine itself and its role in the world.

 Overcoming a History of Policy Inertia

 While authorities have been slow to adopt pro-growth policies, the Shinzo Abe-led Liberal Democratic Party (LDP) has successfully broken the long-held tradition of policy inertia on this front.
 Key among these is attempting to deal with the economy’s structural challenges, where a range of encouraging measures have been implemented, including:

 - Initiatives to encourage married women and foreign workers into the labor force